riccardopdev/my-react-examples/context-reducer/README.md

 3. **DateControls Component**:

-- The `DateControls` component is consumes the Context and provides controls to update the `selectedDate` object using the Reducer's `dispatch` method.
+- The `DateControls` component consumes the Context and provides controls to update the `selectedDate` object using the Reducer's `dispatch` method.

 ## Data Managed by state: